OmarMustafaExt-SwiftAct/config-client-test/README.md

 # config-client-test
-A repo to test triggering the client form github action
+A repo to test triggering the client form github action.